keithmburu/courses/2020-hci/syllabus.md

 **Midterm**

-This course will have one midterm that covers concepts from the course up to that point.
+This course will have one midterm that covers fundamental HCI concepts.

 Expected legitimate absences for the midterm must be approved by me at least two weeks in advance.